geochronology, geodynamics, Asian tectonics

 - Lhasa Block Top to Bottom--Lithospheric Evolution of Asia's Leading Edge (active)

 - Together with a large group of colleagues at other institutions, we are using the Lhasa Block in southern Tibet as a natural laboratory to examine crustal evolution of a convergent margin across the transition from convergence to collision.
 We wish to examine how the early history of a convergent margin can impact later development of the collisional margin, integrating data from studies in geochemistry, geochronology, paleoelevation studies, seismology, tectonics, and thermo-mechanical modeling.
 This multidisciplinary five-year project, funded by the Continental Dynamics Program of the U.S. National Science Foundation, involves a number of investigators from institutions in the U.S., China, and Europe.
 The PIs include Zeitler and Anne Melzer at Lehigh, Don Depaolo (Project Coordinator) at Berkeley, An Yin and Mark Harrison at UCLA, David Rowley at Chicago, David Shuster at the Berkeley Geochronology Center and Berkeley, Frederic Herman at ETH in Zurich, and Mo Xuanxue, Zhidan Zhao, and Di-cheng Zhu at China University of Geosciences.
-Field work started in Ma 201.
+Field work started in May 2012.
 Jen Schmidt here at Lehigh is working on this project as part of her Ph.D. dissertation.

 - Evolution of the Hangay Mountains in North-Central Mongolia (active)

 - This large project is a collaboration with Anne Meltzer, Bruce Idleman, and Dork Sahagian at Lehigh, Karl Wegmann at North Carolina State (Karl is lead PI for the whole project), Rick Carlson at DTM, Page Chamberlain at Stanford, and colleagues from the Mongolian Institute of Science and Technology and also the Center of Astronomy and Geophysics at the Mongolian Academy of Sciences.
 Lenny Ancuta and Kalin McDannell here at Lehigh are working on their Ph.D. degrees as part of this project, on basalt geochemistry and geochronology, and thermochronology.
 Our goal is to use seismology, geomorphology, geochronology and themochronology, paleo-elevation studies, and geochemistry and petrology to understand the timing and origin of the enigmatic Hangay Mountains, a broad domal region south of the Baikal rift that reaches elevations of 4000 meters.
 This project started in earnest in 2011, and was funded by the Continental Dynamics Program of the U.S. National Science Foundation.
+Most recently, Janelle Thumma has started work on a potentially linked topic, the timing of uplift of the Gobi Altai fault blocks, south of the Hangay.

-- U-Th/He Dating and Topographic Evolution of the Appalachians (wrapping up)
+- U-Th/He Dating and Topographic Evolution of the Appalachians

 - This long-running project is an investigation of the post-orogenic erosion and topographic history of the Appalachians, using U-Th/He dating of apatite.
 This work was spearheaded by Ph.D. candidate (and now recipient!)
 Ryan McKeon, in collaboration with Frank Pazzaglia and Bruce Idleman here at Lehigh.
 This work was funded by the Tectonics program at NSF.

-- STEEP - St. Elias Erosion and Tectonics Project (completed)
+- STEEP - St. Elias Erosion and Tectonics Project

-- Geodynamics of Indentor Corners (wrapping up)
+- Geodynamics of Indentor Corners

 - Focused on the eastern end of the Himalaya-Tibet collision zone, this large multidisciplinary study looked at the complex 4D deformation near a plate edge during collision, at all scales: locally, to see if the metamorphic massif and mountain Namche Barwa is an erosionally induced "tectonic aneurysm" as we proposed for Nanga Parbat; regionally, to look at the importance of erosional mass removal in the accommodation of collisional convergence; and margin-wide, to understand the reponse of the entire lithosphere to plate-edge dynamics.
 Based at Lehigh and also involving Anne Meltzer and her seismology research group, the project includes investigators from a number of universities.
 Funded by NSF-Continental Dynamics.
 Work on this project is largely complete and we are in the process of finishing final publications.